kparkov/the-public-library/README.md

 ### Validation and search

 - ISBN numbers follow a particular pattern.
 Three of the books in the books source do not follow this pattern.
 The `ISBN` class should be able to validate these patterns, and the resulting failure should be handled as you best see fit.
 - The repository should allow us to find a book by its ISBN number.
+Partial matches should also work.
 - The repository should allow us to find any person (author or loaner) by a partial name match or a birthday.

 ### Book loans